 The Word of God: The Sacrament of the Word of God (homily) preached and heard is a sacrament in the PNCC.
 This is a unique aspect of our Catholic denomination.

-Holy Eucharist (Communion): Holy Communion is administered under two forms: The consecrated bread and wine which is the body and blood of Jesus Christ.
-The Eucharist is given by intinction which means the Sacred Host is dipped in the Consecrate Blood and placed on the tongue.
+Holy Eucharist (Communion): Holy Communion is administered under two forms: the consecrated bread and wine which is the body and blood of Jesus Christ.
+The Eucharist is given by intinction, which means the Sacred Host is dipped in the Consecrated Blood and placed on the tongue.
 Baptized Christians who believe in the real presence of Christ are welcome to receive.

 Matrimony: The sacrament is administered to a man and woman who have been prepared to enter into marriage.
 Church membership of no less than 6 months is required.
 Spiritual and financial commitment to the parish must be fulfilled prior to marriage.
 Pre-Cana preparation is arranged by the pastor with the couple.
 Anyone previously married and divorced must seek an annulment through the church.
 Notification of the date should be done at least a year in advance.